|

 Caerloch Dhu, back the same way as this

+photo tour showed the route up.
 In a clear day, following the trail back

 down is straight forward.
 In thick cloud